-Psychotherapy can reduce suicidal behaviors, help relieve depression, and help people with this disorder function better, but drugs are sometimes needed to lessen symptoms.
+Psychotherapy can reduce suicidal behaviors, help relieve depression, and help people with this disorder function better, but drugs are sometimes used to lessen symptoms.

-People with borderline personality disorder cannot tolerate being alone and may resort to self-destructive actions to cope with or to avoid being alone.
+People with borderline personality disorder often have difficulty tolerating being alone and may resort to self-destructive actions to cope with or to avoid being alone.
 They may make frantic efforts to avoid abandonment, including creating crises.
 For example, they may attempt suicide as a way to communicate their distress and to get other people to rescue and care for them.

-Borderline personality disorder occurs in about 1.7 to 3% of the general population.
+Estimates of how common borderline personality disorder vary.
+It probably occurs in between 2% to almost 6% of the general population in the United States.
 It is diagnosed more often in women than in men.
 With time, symptoms tend to lessen in most people.